CyberShadow/aconfmgr/README.md

 ### Packages

-Background: Every installed package is installed either explicitly, or as a dependency for another package.
+Background: On Arch Linux, every installed package is installed either explicitly, or as a dependency for another package.
 Packages can also have mandatory (hard) or optional dependencies.
 You can view this information using `pacman -Qi <package>` ("Install Reason", "Depends On", "Optional Deps").

 `aconfmgr` only tracks explicitly-installed packages, ignoring their hard dependencies.
 Therefore: